 You Have Legal Rights If You Suffered Harm Due to a Philips CPAP Machine

-You have financial recovery options if you or a loved one developed health complications after using a Philips CPAP machine.
+You have financial recovery options if you or a loved one developed health complications after using a Philips CPAP machine and are experiencing any of the CPAP recall symptoms.
 Through a claim or lawsuit, you could pursue compensation for your medical bills, lost income, and other related expenses.